Annan fears "imminent battle" in Syria's Aleppo

 French President Francois Hollande said he would keep trying to convince Russia and China, which have Security Council vetoes, to support harder sanctions against Assad that they have opposed during the 16-month-old uprising.

-"I will once more address Russia and China so that they recognise there would be chaos and civil war if Bashar al-Assad isn't soon stopped," said Hollande.
+"I will once more address Russia and China so that they recognize there would be chaos and civil war if Bashar al-Assad isn't soon stopped," said Hollande.

 He said the Syrian government knew it was doomed and would use force until the very end, adding: "The role of the member states of the U.N.
 Security Council is to step in as quickly as possible."